This post may contain affiliate links. Please read our disclosure policy.

 • Tomatoes: Canned diced tomatoes are the final touch, juice and all.
 They bring acidity and depth, rounding out the flavors of this hearty dish.
 Leftover tomatoes can be used in Spanish Rice and Tomato Soup.

-If you have any ingredients leftover from this Chicken Cacciatore recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single serve Chicken Cacciatore recipe, check out our Leftover Ingredients Recipe Finder.

 How To Make Chicken Cacciatore For One